-1. Put a Blanket or Quilt on Your Bed
+1. Put a Blanket or Quilt Over Your Bed

-If your pet sleeps with you at night, you can spread a fleece blanket or an embroidered quilt on top of your bedding.
-These will provide an extra layer of protection, as most of your pet’s fur will collect on them and not all over your luxurious comforter or luxurious 300 thread count duvet cover.
+When your pet’s hair is becoming a problem in your bed, consider spreading a fleece blanket or embroidered quilt over your bedding.
+These will provide an extra layer of protection, as most of your pet’s fur will collect on them and not all over your luxurious comforter or duvet cover.

 Blankets and quilts can add a pop of color and personality to your bedding, and they are much easier to clean compared to comforters and duvet covers.
 If your pet loves to nap on your bed during the day, keep this top layer to protect the rest of the bedding underneath.